TheAmin102/projet-operating-system-Gp-7/README.md

 ![step 2 (2)](https://user-images.githubusercontent.com/106076684/174479734-85a0a413-bacb-470e-9113-0d99da1af36a.jpeg)
  3. Then you will see the picture above, click the blue link and it will auto download wsl2 into your laptop.
  ![Screenshot (5)](https://user-images.githubusercontent.com/106076684/174479623-86db2722-6277-4d66-8dc5-4678d134f970.png)<br>
- 4. click to your wsl2 after you download and it will show the picture above and click finish.
+ 4. Click to your wsl2 after you download and it will show the picture above and click finish.
  <img width="384" alt="4 (2)" src="https://user-images.githubusercontent.com/106076684/174479642-7d0f96f1-94e2-4191-a9cc-429cc273af20.png"><br>
- 5. wait until the procees finish and when it doned , Open your docker and you can use your docker.
+ 5. Wait until the procees finish and when it doned , Open your docker and you can use your docker.

 ## Introduction to docker